-A benzodiazepine taper that takes place in a benzo detox center Los Angeles trusts helps you safely end your physical addiction to these dangerous drugs.
-To truly understand what is a benzo taper, you need to first get to know the risks of ending benzo addiction.
-Understanding the symptoms of withdrawal and dangers you face helps you also know why you need the help of a quality LA detox center.
+A benzodiazepine taper takes place in a benzo detox center in which you can trust will help you safely end your physical addiction to these dangerous drugs.
+To truly understand what a benzo taper is, you need to first get to know the risks of ending benzo addiction.
+Understanding the symptoms of withdrawal and dangers you face helps you also know why you need the help of a quality detox center.

 Benzos are highly addictive anti-anxiety and sleep medications sometimes used for other conditions, too.
 But when you face ending your use of these drugs, a doctor must help you do so safely.
 They do this through a benzodiazepine taper to reduce your withdrawal effects and chances of seizures, delirium or other serious symptoms.

 What is a benzo taper, in terms of how it works?
 In a benzo taper, your doctor may switch you to lower doses.
 They could also switch to short-acting benzo like lorazepam or longer-acting benzo like diazepam.
 Sometimes this involves reducing your dose by up to 10 percent per week or decreasing dosage once monthly to get you to half of your regular dose.
 Meanwhile, your doctor can prescribe other types of medications to relieve some of your difficult withdrawal symptoms, such as sleep problems and anxiety.

 A benzo taper often also uses methods like deep breathing, exercise, and psychotherapy to help with symptoms.
 A benzo taper can take anywhere from a few weeks to several months to complete.